 Before dying at the young age of 32, King Alexander III of Macedonia was able to lead several campaigns through Persia, Judea, Syria, Mesopotamia, Egypt, among others.
 Alexander became king of Macedonia at the age of 20 after his father’s assassination.
 He never lost a battle, a feat that earned him the title Alexander the Great.
 He will always be remembered as one of the greatest famous warriors in history

 Genghis Khan founded the Mongol Empire by leading an army from Japan to Iran and killing tens of millions of people in the process.
 He is also a great progenitor.
-A study in 2003 revealed that as much as 0.5% of the males in Mongolia is a descendant from Khan.
+A study in 2003 revealed that as much as 0.5% of the males in Mongolia are descendants of Khan.

 6. Khalid ibn al-Walid